lakotamm/one-line-firefox/README.md

 - Restart Firefox

-- If your bar doesn't show up in fullscreen when moving the cursor to the top edge of the screen, see [#2](https://github.com/khuedoan98/one-line-firefox/issues/2)

 ## Known bugs
 The Tab bar is moved to the right by 5% when the window is floating (not attached to a side, neither maximized).
 If you have any ideas for fix, please let me know.